Migrating from Heroku CI to Jenkins on AWS – Part Two

 Granting Permissions to Jenkins Master

-In order for the Jenkins master to launch build agents in ECS, it requires access to parts of the AWS API.
+For the Jenkins master to launch build agents in ECS, it requires access to parts of the AWS API.
 Amazon ECS allows for the assigning of IAM roles to ECS tasks.
-By assigning a role to the task that is running the Jenkins master, you don’t have to save an AWS access key in the credential store of Jenkins.
-Instead it will use the credentials that are assigned to the task itself.
+By assigning a role to the task running the Jenkins master, you don’t have to save an AWS access key in the credential store of Jenkins.
+Instead, it will use the credentials assigned to the task itself.
 This way we can define a role that is individual to the Jenkins master instance and only contains the permissions it requires to function.

 A Couple of Notes

 By default, EC2 instances are configured with a timezone of UTC.
-Docker containers will also inherit the timezone of the underlying host when they are created.
+Docker containers will also inherit the underlying host’s timezone when created.
 This means that by default, the Jenkins master container will be running in the UTC timezone.
 In most cases, this is not desirable.
-This can be changed by setting the TZ environment variable in the task definition for the Jenkins master instance.
-Now when the task runs, it will run in the specified timezone and the time stamps (and cron jobs) in the Jenkins master will reflect it.
+We can change this by setting the TZ environment variable in the task definition for the Jenkins master instance.
+When the task runs, it will run in the specified timezone and the time stamps (and cron jobs) in the Jenkins master will reflect it.

 Next Steps

 This post (and the last one) has been more about the story of how we achieved the migration from Heroku CI to Jenkins on AWS.
-In my next post I hope to dive into the CloudFormation template that we use to maintain our Jenkins infrastructure and dive into some of the details of how this solution works on AWS.
+Next, I will dive into the CloudFormation template we use to maintain our Jenkins infrastructure.
+I’ll explain how this solution works on AWS.